alem-platform/sprint-sql/crunch01/README.md

 ### ERD

-- Submit your ERD as image file
+- Submit your ERD as an image file.

 ### SQL Scripts

 - `create_tables.sql` with your table creation statements
 - `insert_data.sql` with your data insertion statements
 - `queries.sql` containing all your SQL queries for the tasks above
   - Include comments to indicate which task each query corresponds to

 ### Query Results

-- Provide a document (results.txt) containing the output results of your queries
+- Provide a document (`results.txt`) containing the output results of your queries
 - Ensure results are well-formatted and readable

-## Assessment criteria
+## Assessment Criteria

 Here's what your reviewers will be looking at: